stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 Recall that an `application` is a `supervisor` tree together with whatever else the application needs that is not the code itself, e.g. graphical assets, configuration files, etc.

+* Supervisor trees have a start up order.

 The final behaviour `release` is one or more `application`s together with a way of upgrading from the currently running release and a way of rolling back in